-In the Lower School students's literacy groth is tracked through Acadience Learning.

-In the lower elementary grades other content area assessments are more informal and occur within the context of a lesson.
+In the Lower School, student literacy growth is tracked according to several assessments aligned with the Science of Reading and Math assessments are given as well (K-5).
+Other content area assessments are more informal and occur within the context of a lesson (PreK-5).

-As students approach upper elementary grades teachers incorporate more formal math and science assessments to monitor progress and help students learn study skills that will support them in middle school.
+As students approach the upper elementary grades (3rd-5th), teachers incorporate more formal math and science assessments to monitor progress and help students learn study skills that will support them in middle school.